Nobody does it better

 For a hard-scrabble defenceman (albeit an all-star at the university level) and former captain of the McGill Redmen, that meant signing on with the Whitley Warriors, a semi-pro hockey team in Northeastern England.
 Just a few years removed from a tryout with the Vancouver Canucks, Babcock found himself in hockey’s remotest backwater—and he loved it.
 “It was a year of playing, training and having fun,” he recalls.

-When he wasn’t schooling his British teammates on the finer points of a good “face wash” (in hockey terms this involves making your gloves as repulsively stinky as possible, then introducing them to your opponents’ mugs) or buying cheap cars at auctions to resell them at a profit, Babcock taught special ed at Northumberland Community College even though, in his own words, “I knew nothing about special education.”
+When he wasn’t schooling his British teammates on the finer points of a good “face wash” (in hockey terms this involves rubbing your gloves into your opponents’ mugs in a less than friendly manner) or buying cheap cars at auctions to resell them at a profit, Babcock taught special ed at Northumberland Community College even though, in his own words, “I knew nothing about special education.”
 It wouldn’t be the last time Babcock talked himself into a job he knew little about.

 A year later, Babcock found himself back in Saskatchewan living at his father’s lake home “not doing much of anything.”
 When his brother-in-law showed him an article about a vacant hockey coach job at Calgary’s Red Deer College, Babcock finally hatched a plan—a modest one, but a plan nonetheless.
 “I figured I’d apply for the job just to get a free trip to the Calgary Stampede,” he says.